Seattle Childrens Research Institute,

 Cancer Biology (Area Director)

 Accepting Students For:

-We are interested in tissue architecture and morphogenesis, which is important for the development of embryos and organs, the maintenance and regeneration of tissues, and the control of diseases, such as cancer and inflammation.
-We study how cadherin adhesive function at the cell surface is regulated to control cell-cell junctions during morphogenesis, tumor metastasis, and epithelial and endothelial barrier function and inflammation.
-We also study how cell contacts and cadherins signal into the cell to control growth and differentiation through the Wnt-ß-catenin and Hippo signaling pathways.
+We study the molecular processes controlling tissue architecture and morphogenesis, which are important for tissue development, regeneration, physiology, and tumor metastasis.
+We study the structural and biochemical mechanisms underlying regulation of cadherin adhesion at the cell surface as well as how cadherin regulation controls cell junctions during physiological processes.
+These include epithelial and endothelial barrier function in inflammation, and tumor metastasis.
+We also study how cadherins signal to control growth and differentiation through the Wnt-ß-catenin and Hippo pathways.